Implementing ISO 27001

 So then it does exactly what ISO 27001 is doing: looking at awareness, good awareness training, making sure people have the right responsibilities, how you then look at the response to situations, transpiring ethics of individuals and of company operations, democracy risk assessments—which is a huge part—SDI, security, both technical and physical, and people, and then obviously the reassessment of all situations.

 So that's the cyclical process of then checking and then going back to do some acting again.
 So it's all the same.
-It's just for multinational organizations, whereas this ISO 27001 can be applied to an organization of any size.
+It's just for multinational organisations, whereas this ISO 27001 can be applied to an organisation of any size.

 Originating from a systems administration/network architecture career, a solid part of his career building networks for educational institutes.
 With security being a mainstay his implementation he grew a strong passion for everything cyber orientated especially social engineering.
 The educational experience led to him mentoring young women in IT, helping them to begin a cyber career.
 He is a recipient of the Cisco global cyber security scholarship.
 A CCNA Cyber Ops holder and elected for the CCNP Cyber Ops program.